10 – Aurora

 # 7 – Dear Rosemary

-When the Foo Fighters recorded their seventh record, Wasting Light, they wanted to go back to the rudimentary basics that made their previous work raw to the bone.
+When the Foo Fighters recorded their seventh record, Wasting Light, they wanted to return to the rudimentary basics that made their previous work raw.
 So they cut the album in Grohl’s garage using only analog equipment, with Butch Vig serving as producer; he produced Nirvana’s Nevermind, among other things.
-Dear Rosemary is one of their most craziest yet masterfully composed numbers that shows a darker side to the Foo’s.
+Dear Rosemary is one of their craziest yet masterfully composed numbers, showing a darker side to the Foo’s.
 Bob Mould of Hüsker Dü also makes a guest appearance on the song.

 # 6 – Skin and Bones

-This song was released as a B-side for their hit single DOA, and later appeared on their EP, Five Songs and a Cover.
-A stripped-down, acoustic version subsequently made its way into the set list of their live album of the same name; Skin and Bones is on here because of that version.
+This song was released as a B-side for their hit single “DOA,” and later appeared on their EP, Five Songs and a Cover.
+A stripped-down, acoustic version subsequently made its way into the setlist of their live album of the same name; Skin and Bones are on here because of that version.
 It’s a beautiful bundle of harmony with very poignant lyrics that are every bit as depressing as they are stimulating.

 # 5 – Waiting On A War

-At the halfway point of our top 10 Foo Fighters songs list, we turn to one of the band’s most recent releases entitled “Waiting On A War.”
+At the halfway point of our list of top 10 Foo Fighters songs, we turn to one of the band’s most recent releases, “Waiting On A War.”
 This emotional rocking song was issued on the band’s recent studio album entitled Medicine at Midnight.
 The album was released in 2021.
-What starts out as a mid-paced acoustic rocker turns into a full-blown intense rock and roll epic towards the song’s ending.
+What starts as a mid-paced acoustic rocker becomes a full-blown intense rock and roll epic towards the song’s ending.

 # 4 – I Am A River

-Sonic Highways is probably their most original record to date, and one of their best, because they took this great concept and turned it into a history lesson for music.
-Dave Grohl produced this great miniseries on HBO a few years back titled Sonic Highways, where him and the band toured different cities across the United States that were home to some of the most monumental recording studios; they interviewed a wide variety of musicians from their collective home states who pioneered the particular genre that area was known for.
-Everywhere from Seattle, Nashville, Austin, all the way to Chicago, New Orleans, D.C., L.A., and New York; an amazing documentary on the history of music if you haven’t watched it.
+Sonic Highways is probably their most original record, and one of their best, because they took this great concept and turned it into a history lesson for music.
+Dave Grohl produced this excellent miniseries on HBO a few years back titled Sonic Highways, where he and the band toured different cities across the United States that were home to some of the most monumental recording studios; they interviewed a wide variety of musicians from their collective home states who pioneered the particular genre that area was known for.
+Everywhere from Seattle, Nashville, Austin, all the way to Chicago, New Orleans, D.C., L.A., and New York, an amazing documentary on the history of music if you haven’t watched it.
 I Am A River is an emotional epic that cleanses the soul with a shower of that organic Foo Fighters rain.

 # 3 – Let It Die